-Reception Centres are sites (staffed by Emergency Support Services [ESS] volunteers) where evacuees may be received during a disaster.
-They may be a facility such as a recreation centre, community centre, church hall or school—it depends on what is available in the community or what is needed.
+Reception centres are sites (staffed by Emergency Support Services volunteers) where evacuees may be received during a disaster.
+They may be a facility such as a recreation centre, community centre, church hall, or school—it depends on what is available in the community or what is needed.

-Reception Centres should be flexible for multipurpose use.
-Space may be required for use as a gathering and information centre, a staging site for volunteer disaster relief workers, a site where insurance adjusters can operate, an emergency day care centre, etc.
+Reception centres should be flexible for multi-purpose use.
+Space may be used as a gathering and information centre, a staging site for volunteer disaster relief workers, a site where insurance adjusters can operate, an emergency day care centre, etc.

-In some circumstances - for example, where evacuees would have to travel through a plume of hazardous gases—it may be safer for people to take shelter in their homes, schools or places of work.
+In some circumstances—like where evacuees would have to travel through a plume of hazardous gases—it may be safer for people to take shelter in their homes, schools, or places of work.

-If you are advised to shelter in place, follow these instructions:
+If you are advised to shelter in place, please follow these instructions: